This post may contain affiliate links. See our affiliate disclaimer here.

 We chose to live in an RV mostly by accident.

-We wanted to travel across America and we calculated that buying an RV would be the quickest route for us to go and visit all 50 states.
+We wanted to travel across America, and we calculated that buying an RV would be the quickest way for us to visit all 50 states.
 We had no idea that we would live in an RV long-term, share the lifestyle with other people, or that I would spend so much time writing about living in an RV.
 The rest happened because we truly fell in love with the lifestyle.

 Living in an RV has helped bring Alyssa and me closer together in our first couple of years of marriage.
 We’ve seen more of America than either of us could have imagined we would (and still have a lot to see!).
 Because we are self-employed, we’ve been able to pick up and go when new opportunities come our way.
 Not to mention, in the past few years of travel we’ve also been able to pay off all $27k of my student debt.